lauralwd/metagenomicspractical/README.md

 `conda avtivate metagenomics_practical`

+Now you installed most of the software we'll need.
+I recommend to also install the bash kernel for JuPyter notebooks with this command:

+`conda install bash_kernel -c conda-forge`

 Make sure you learn about how conda works, it is definitely worth your time.
 Make sure you are in the `metagenomicspractical`  folder, then you may open the interactive jupyter notebook pages by typing:

 `jupyter-notebook`